 Sec.
 1. Declaration of policy.
-In order to promote, foster and encourage the intelligent and orderly marketing of agricultural products through co-operation; and to eliminate speculation and waste; and to make the distribution of agricultural products between producer and consumer as direct as can be efficiently done; to stabilize the marketing of agricultural products; and to provide for the organization an incorporation of cooperative marketing associations for the marketing of such products, this act is passed.
+1923, c.
+88, § 1.
+The purposes of this chapter are to promote, foster, and encourage the intelligent and orderly marketing of agricultural products through cooperation; and to eliminate speculation and waste; and to make the distribution of agricultural products between producer and consumer as direct as can be efficiently done; to stabilize the marketing of agricultural products; and to provide for the organization and incorporation of cooperative marketing associations for the marketing of such products.

 Sec.
 2. Definitions.
-As used in this act,

-(a) The term "agricultural products" includes horticultural, viticultural, forestry, dairy, live stock, poultry, bee and any farm products.
+1923, c.
+88, § 2.
+1925, c.
+213. As used in this chapter, (a) The term "agricultural products" includes horticultural, viticultural, forestry, dairy, live stock, poultry, bee, and any farm products.